 I’m a dad.

-My partner Marlon and I are raising our two kids, ages six and four, to be proud Coloradans like their parents and grandparents!
+My partner Marlon and I are raising our two kids, ages seven and four, to be proud Coloradans like their parents and grandparents!

 I’m running for governor to turn bold ideas into real results for you and your family.